 How do I avoid credit card exchange rates?

-If you shop in a foreign currency, exchange rates are unavoidable, but you can avoid the foreign transaction fee by using a no-FX-fee credit card or a cash back card with enough rewards to cancel it out.
+If you shop in a foreign currency, exchange rates are unavoidable, but you can avoid the foreign transaction fee by either paying in cash (in the local currency) or using a no-FX-fee credit card.
+If you have a cash back credit card with rates high enough to offset the FX fees, that could work too.

 Does Visa or Mastercard have better exchange rates?

 Visa, Mastercard, and American Express all change their exchange rates daily.
-Our research indicates that Mastercard may offer better exchange rates, but the difference between the two is likely to be a few dollars at most.
+Our research indicates that Visa may offer slightly better exchange rates, but the difference between the two is negligible.
+At most, you'll only see a few dollars' difference.

 Which credit card is best for foreign transactions?